bashofmann/serverless-php-workshop/README.md

 web endpoint, is that we can handle processing failures natively within the infrastructure, rather than having to manage them in our application.

-Most services that send webhooks will do something simple like retry (possibly with exponential back-off) for webhooks that receive a 4xx or 5xx HTTP status code.
-But most won't do anything beyond this, and many will eventually give up.
-Unlike more intelligent API consumers (e.g. a front end application, or a custom 3rd party implementation) sending an error message will be fairly pointless - most likely we, as developers of the webhook receiver, will need to handle this.

 For this reason, in our YML block above we created a "dead letter queue" which handles "failed" queue processing.
 The way this works is that if the function throws an exception (i.e. some internal code throws and we